-The following table details the interest expense recorded in connection with the Convertible Senior Notes, due 2048:
+The following table details the interest expense recorded in connection with the Convertible Senior Notes, due 2048: Notes:

-(\$ in millions) Three months ended September 30, Nine months ended September 30, 2023 2022 2023 2022 Contractual interest expense \$ 4 \$ 4 \$ 12 \$ 12 Amortization of deferred finance costs - - 1 1 Total \$ 4 \$ 4 \$ 13 \$ 13 Effective Interest Rate 0.76 % 0.76 % 2.28 % 2.28 %
+(\$ in millions) Three months ended September 30, Nine months ended September 30,

+2023 2022 2023 2022

+Three months ended March 31,

+Three months ended March 31,

+Three months ended March 31,

+(In millions, except percentages)

+(In millions, except percentages)

+(In millions, except percentages)

+Contractual interest expense

+Contractual interest expense

+Contractual interest expense

+Contractual interest expense \$ 4 \$ 4

+Amortization of deferred finance costs Amortization of deferred finance costs - - 1

+Amortization of deferred finance costs

+Amortization of deferred finance costs

+Total

+Total

+Total Total \$ 4 \$

+Effective Interest Rate Effective Interest Rate 0.76 % 0.76 % 2.28 %

+Effective Interest Rate

+Effective Interest Rate

-Revolving Credit Facility
+Revolving Credit Facility Non-recourse Debt

+Vivint Term Loan Repricing

-On February 14, 2023, the Company amended its Revolving Credit Facility to: (i) increase the existing revolving commitments thereunder by \$600 million, (ii) extend the maturity date of a portion of the revolving commitments thereunder to February 14, 2028, (iii) transition the benchmark rate applicable to revolving loans from LIBOR to SOFR and (iv) make certain other amendments to the terms of the Revolving Credit Facility for purposes of, among other things, providing additional flexibility.
-For further discussion, see Note 13, Long-term Debt and Finance Leases, of the Company's 2022 Form 10-K.
+On February 14, 2023 April 10, 2024, the Company Company's wholly-owned indirect subsidiary, APX Group, Inc. ("Vivint"), entered into Amendment No. 2 to the Second Amended and Restated Credit Agreement (the "Second Amendment") with, among others, Bank of America, N.A. as administrative agent (the "Vivint Agent"), and certain financial institutions, as lenders, which amended Vivint's Second Amended and Restated Credit Agreement, dated as of June 9, 2021 (the "Vivint Credit Agreement"), in order to (i) reprice its Revolving Credit Facility to: (i) increase term loan B facility (the term loans thereunder, the existing revolving commitments thereunder by \$600 million, "Vivint Term Loans") and (ii) extend the maturity date of a portion of the revolving commitments thereunder to February 14, 2028, (iii) transition the benchmark rate applicable to revolving loans from LIBOR to SOFR and (iv) make certain other amendments changes to the terms Vivint Credit Agreement.

+From and after the closing of the Revolving Credit Facility for purposes Second Amendment, at Vivint's election, the Vivint Term Loans will bear interest at a rate per annum equal to either (1) a fluctuating rate equal to the highest of among other things, providing additional flexibility.
+For further discussion, see Note 13, Long-term Debt and Finance Leases, of(A) the Company's 2022 Form 10-K.

-On March 13, 2023, the Company further amended its Revolving Credit Facility to increase the existing revolving commitments by an additional \$45 million.
-As of September 30, 2023, there were outstanding borrowings of \$ 300 million under the Revolving Credit Facility.
+On March 13, 2023 rate published by the Federal Reserve Bank of New York in effect on such day, plus 0.50%, (B) the Company further amended its Revolving Credit Facility to increase the existing revolving commitments by an additional \$45 million.
+As of September 30, 2023, there were outstanding borrowings of \$300 million under the Revolving Credit Facility.
 As of October 31, 2023, there were outstanding borrowings of \$100 million under the Revolving Credit Facility.